 You are classified as a full-time student if you are enrolled for 12 or more credit hours in the Fall or Spring semester or for 6 or more credit hours in a summer session.
-You are classified as a part-time student if you are enrolled for 6-11 credit hours in the Fall or Spring semester or for 15 credit hours during a summer session.
+You are classified as a part-time student if you are enrolled in fewer than 12 credit hours in the Fall or Spring semester or for fewer than 6 credit hours during a summer session.